Rochester Bridge: Victorian bridge

-The committee considered three proposals when the Medieval bridge needed to be replaced: a stone bridge, a suspension bridge and the cast iron bridge that was eventually built.
+The Wardens and Assistants of Rochester Bridge considered three proposals when the Medieval bridge needed to be replaced: a stone bridge, a suspension bridge and the cast iron bridge that was eventually built.
 The navy required a passage so masted vessels could proceed up stream.
-The ubiquitous Thames barge could lower its mast but other classes of vessel had fixed masts- this limited the choice to one.

 The new bridge was 40 feet wide with a combined span of 485 feet over the three arches.
 The outside arches were each 140 feet, and the central arch was 170 feet long with 18 feet feet of headroom at high water.
 It appeared delicate, but the cast iron structure weighed over 2500 MT.
-It rested on foundations of cast iron cylinders sunk through the riverbed into the bedrock.
+It rested on foundations of cast iron cylinders sunk through the riverbed into the bedrock, using an innovative method of pneumatic caissons.

-On the Strood side of the bridge was the ship passage: a channel 40 feet in width.
+On the Strood side of the bridge was the Ship's Passage: a channel 40 feet in width.
 It was spanned by a swing bridge consisting of six wrought iron girders turning on a cast iron roller path, 30 feet in diameter with 30 cast iron rollers.
 The centre wrought iron screw was 11 in in diameter.
 The swing bridge was delicately balanced.
 The total weight of the swing bridge and roadway was over 300 tonnes, it could have been rotated with ease 90 degrees upriver.